yazhinia/McDevol/README.md

 ## Help
 `mcdevol.py -h or mcdevol.py`

+test run
-test run: `mcdevol -i test -c test/contigs.fasta -o out`
+`mcdevol.py -i test -c test/contigs.fasta -o out`

 ## Recommended workflow
 We recommend single-sample assembly to obtain contigs as it minimizes constructing ambiguous assemblies for strain genomes.
 Perform mapping on a concatenated list of contigs for each sample and run mcdevol.
 Bins from single-sample assembly is highly redundant because the same genomic region is represented by multiple contigs assembled independently from different samples.
 To remove redudancy, we recommend the following post-binning redundancy reduction steps.